replyerapp/replyerAI/PRIVACY_POLICY.md

 ### 1.4 Usage and Subscription Data
 We use:
 - **RevenueCat** to manage subscriptions and purchases.
-- **Adapty** for analytics and A/B testing of paywalls.

 These services may collect:
-- Anonymous or pseudonymous identifiers (e.g., app instance ID, RevenueCat ID, Adapty ID).
+- Anonymous or pseudonymous identifiers (e.g., app instance ID, RevenueCat ID).
 - Purchase history and entitlement status (e.g., whether you are Pro or Free).
 - Basic device information (e.g., platform, app version, language).